Mich9534/CCA/README.md

-# This is our first Google-Scholar web scraper project.
+# This is our first Google-Scholar web scraping project.

 _CCA_scraper-py_ is the main file to use.
 The other three are older version which are used for testing purposes only.